 Most small businesses are always looking to find ways to improve their bottom line, so entrepreneurs tend to cut costs where they can.

-Marketing can demand a lot of financial resources, especially if you’re gearing towards mainstream marketing.
+Marketing can demand a lot of financial resources, especially if you’re gearing toward mainstream marketing.

 A TV or radio ad placement can cost a lot of money, which could have been otherwise used for other things, such as increasing inventory or improving the wages of your staff.

-Social media is a free, if not an inexpensive, way to market.
+Social media is a free, if not inexpensive, way to market.